Skip to content

 • Real-time subscriptions — WebSocket-based live updates

-• Authentication — Token management, login, signup
+• Authentication — Token management, login, signup, OAuth

-• Storage — File upload and download
+• Storage — File upload, download, and management

 pnpm add @rebasepro/client